TheMrityunjayPathak/CovidPandemicAnalysis/README.md

 Hello Everyone,

-I made this Covid-19 Pandemic Report in Power BI with one of my own Dataset Covid Cases and Death World Wide.
+I made this Covid-19 Pandemic Dashboard in Power BI with one of my own Dataset Covid Cases and Death World Wide.

 ## Problem Statement

-- The objective of this Power BI Dashboard Project is to create a comprehensive and interactive COVID-19 report that provides meaningful insights and analysis of the pandemic's impact.
+- To create a comprehensive and interactive COVID-19 Dashboard that provides meaningful insights and analysis of the pandemic's impact.

 ## Sections in the Report